aldertzomer/shell-genomics/_episodes/01-introduction.md

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.
 If there are no decorations, it's a file.

+Another useful option is --color.
+The command `ls --color` will show the same but now using colors to discriminate between folders, executable files/programs or regular files.
+In many linux environments (for instance those based on debian/Ubuntu) the coloring is the default (also for our server we currently work on it might be that we already enabled this by default).

 `ls` has lots of other options.
 To find out what they are, we can type:

 ~~~